Gallagator/Mu0_Arm_Assembler/README.md

 BUILD:

-To build, navigate to the project directory any type:
+To build, navigate to the project directory and type:
 "cargo build --release"

+You must have the rust programming language installed to use cargo.

 The executable will be in /target/release